mocobeta/embcli/docs/docs/index.md

-# embcli - CLI for Embeddings
+# embcli - CLI for Embedding

-embcli is a command-line interface for embeddings.
+## Overview

+`embcli` is a command-line interface with a collection of plugins that provide access to various embedding models and vector stores, allowing users to test and compare their performance from the terminal easily.
 It provides a unified interface for various embedding models, making it easy to generate embeddings, calculate similarity scores, perform document indexing and search, and more!

+embcli is designed to be extensible (in a similar way to [llm utility](https://github.com/simonw/llm)), so you can add your own plugins for any embedding model or API you want to use.

+## Project Status

+Pre-alpha. embcli is in active development, and new features and plugins are being added regularly.

-## Quick start
+## Quick Start

 ### Installation

-Install `embcli-sbert` plugin to use sentence-transformers models.
+Install `embcli-sbert` plugin to use [sentence-transformers](https://www.sbert.net/) models.

 ```bash
 pip install embcli-sbert
 ```

-[Model Plugins](model_plugins.md) shows the full list of available model plugins.
+[Model Plugins](model_plugins.md) shows the full list of available models.

 ### emb command

-A plugin contains `emb` command, which provides a unified interface for embedding models. `--help` option shows the general usage of `emb` command.
+A model plugin contains `emb` command, which provides a unified interface for embedding models.

+`emb --help` shows the general usage of `emb` command.

 ```bash
 emb --help